hugopuybareau/CENTRALE-DATASCIENCE/README.md

 The first work is about reprogramming the Principal Components Analysis, Multiple Correspondance Analysis, Kmeans and Hierarchical Ascending Classification.

-The second work is a basic logistic regression on the iris Data Set
+The second work is a basic logistic regression on the iris Data Set.

 The third work is a try of neural network development.